SF-24/MineshaftAPI/README.md

 Terms of use can be found here: https://www.gnu.org/licenses/gpl-3.0.en.html

 # Documentation
-Currently, the only functionality of this plugin is custom item creation and **Vault** server economy.
+Currently, the only functionality of this plugin are custom item creation, event creation and **Vault** server economy.

 A work in progress sidebar is displayed to all players on the server.
-Customization is not yet available
+Customisation is not yet available

 # Item Creation